thetizzo/thetizzo.github.io/_posts/2018-01-02-building-an-online-resume-with-jekyll-and-pdfmake.md

 date: 2018-01-02
 ---

+**_UPDATE 2024-01-23:_** Since writing this I have removed this version of my resume from the site.
+If you're still interested in how this was working, you can find all the resume related code in [this commit from the repo](https://github.com/thetizzo/thetizzo.github.io/commit/bcda711d0d864595d49add2ece1ca2442ab516f3).
+GL;HF!

+**_ORIGINAL POST:_**

 One day it dawned on me, I am a web developer but I was still manually maintaining my resume in a Word document.
 This was not ideal because it was difficult to keep versions and did little to show off any of my relevant skills in web development.
 To solve this problem I decided to build an online version of my resume which I could use to show prospective employers that I can, in fact, build things on the Internet.

 My first step was to grab all the existing data from my Word based resume and manually build it into HTML so that I could put it on my site.
 This worked great but when I had to update my resume there were now two copies of it to maintain, one in Word and one in HTML.